Early Detection Rapid Response

 The Colorado Noxious Weed Watch List consists of species that have been determined to pose a potential threat to the agricultural productivity and environmental values of the lands of the state and require careful observation.
 Many species included on this list are not yet known to occur in the state but have been recognized as noxious or problematic by another state or states in the region.
 For the included species that do occur in Colorado, more information is needed about the distribution and effect on agricultural and natural lands in the state.

-If you find a population of one of the Watch List species, please fill out the Spotter Form.
+If you find a population of one of the Watch List species, please submit a report to the EDDMapS West database.